sam-packer/Portfolio/src/content/projects/notetaker.md

 tags: [ "Python", "Artificial Intelligence", "AI Workflows", "OpenAI" ]
 ---

-This project demonstrates the development of an automated pipeline for generating concise, structured notes from Coursera course materials using AI.
-The process involves downloading course content, including videos and transcripts, and leveraging the OpenAI API to summarize English transcripts into digestible bullet points.
-The summarized notes are then formatted for use in Obsidian, a popular knowledge management tool, and seamlessly integrated into an Obsidian Vault for efficient organization and retrieval.
+Are you someone who prefers to read rather than watch videos like me?
+Yes?
+Then maybe you know the struggle of when a platform is video first with their content.
+Coursera is an excellent site, but also uses videos as their primary method of instruction.
+I built this project to generate structured notes from Coursera course materials using AI.
+The process involves downloading course content and leveraging the OpenAI API to summarize English transcripts into digestible bullet points.
+The summarized notes are then formatted for use in Obsidian, a popular note-taking management tool, and a little magic to rename the files into an ordered structure.

 #### Extracting Course Content

-I used a specialized tool to download all course materials from Coursera.
-I focused specifically on using the English transcripts as the foundation for generating my notes.
+I used a tool to download all course materials from Coursera (which is allowed under their Terms of Service).
+I focused specifically on using the English transcripts as my foundation for generating notes.

-#### AI-Powered Summarization
+#### AI Powered Summarization

-To transform lengthy transcripts into clear, actionable bullet points, I integrated the OpenAI API into my workflow.
-I chose the gpt-4o-mini model for its balance of cost-effectiveness and performance, which allowed me to process 118 files for just $0.15, which is equivalent to the content of three full courses.
+To transform lengthy transcripts into clear, but rememberable, bullet points, I used the OpenAI API.
+I actually used DeepSeek V3 as my AI model for its excellent writing capabilities.

 #### Optimizing the Prompt

-I experimented with and refined my prompts for the OpenAI API to ensure high-quality summaries while keeping costs low.
+I experimented with and refined my prompts for the DeepSeek model to ensure high-quality summaries while keeping costs low.
 This experience taught me the importance of prompt engineering in controlling API usage and expenses.
+With a badly optimized prompt, the costs skyrocketed.

 #### Obsidian Integration

-I automated the conversion of summarized notes into Obsidian-compatible Markdown format and organized them directly into my Obsidian Vault.
-This made it effortless to access, search, and build upon my notes over time.
+I automated the conversion of summarized notes into Markdown files, which is what Obsidian uses.
+I built some logic to rename each course, module, section, and video for easier organization.
+It was a goal of mine to be able to look at these notes much later on.

-This project reflects my ability to harness AI to simplify and enhance learning workflows.
-By automating the summarization and organization of course content, I created a system that saves time and improves knowledge retention.
-It also deepened my understanding of cost-effective AI model selection and the nuances of prompt optimization.
-Integrating the results into Obsidian allowed me to maintain a centralized, easily accessible repository of knowledge, which has been invaluable for my personal and professional growth.
+This project taught me a use case of AI to simplify and enhance how I learn.
+By automating the summarization and organization of course content, I created a system that makes it easier for me to study the material more effectively.
+It's much easier to turn notes into flashcards or other materials than a video.
+Developing this process also deepened my understanding of nuances of selecting an AI model and tweaking the `temperature` and `top_p` parameters.
+The most interesting part to me was the prompt engineering and how that can have a drastic effect on the quality.
+Integrating the results into Obsidian allowed me to maintain an easily accessible and organized structure of the notes which has been invaluable for my personal and professional growth.